Westminster Higher Education Forum

 This conference will discuss the financial stability, resilience and sustainability of the UK HE sector.

-Delegates will examine key issues in the context of the recently published Fit for the Future: Independent Review of the Office for Students led by Sir David Behan, and the unprecedented challenges facing the sector.
-The report made recommendations for the OfS, Government and HE sector to consider, including on the development of sustainable funding models, transparency, support for at-risk institutions, and enhanced financial oversight.
+The conference also follows the recent announcement that the role of the Office for Students will be refocussed to prioritise the financial stability of the HE sector, alongside delivery of improved quality and outcomes for students.
+It will be an opportunity to examine key issues and the unprecedented challenges facing the sector in the context of the recently published Fit for the Future: Independent Review of the Office for Students, led by Sir David Behan.
+The report made recommendations for the OfS, Government and HE sector to consider, including on the development of sustainable funding models, transparency, support for at-risk institutions and enhanced financial oversight.

 We also expect discussion on implications for financial stability in the HE sector of findings in:

-Further sessions bring out discussion on next steps for UK HEI business models and latest developments in wider initiatives aimed at restructuring and diversifying income streams to improve the sector’s resilience, including approaches to strategic business partnerships and the commercialisation of research.
+Further sessions bring out discussion on next steps for UK HEI business models, and latest developments in wider initiatives aimed at restructuring and diversifying income streams to improve the sector’s resilience, including approaches to strategic business partnerships and the commercialisation of research.

 We also expect discussion on further priorities for the sector as HEIs seek to address financial concerns, including: